htethtetaung10/Fruit-Image-Classification/README.md

 **Fruit Dataset**

 There are four fruit classes: "banana", "apple", "orange" and "mixed".
-It has 240 training and 60 test data samples.
+It has 240 training and 60 testing data samples.